-Bisexuality is when a person finds both men and women physically, sexually or emotionally attractive.
+Bisexuality is when a person finds men and women physically, sexually or emotionally attractive.
 A person who is bisexual may feel social pressure to choose which gender they prefer.

-Bisexuality is when a person finds both men and women physically, sexually or emotionally attractive.
+Bisexuality is when a person finds men and women physically, sexually or emotionally attractive.
 Bisexuality is a general term only, because there are many differences between individuals.
-For example, people who are attracted to both men and women may not necessarily label themselves as bisexual – they may consider themselves to be primarily straight or gay, or they may choose not to adopt any label to describe their sexuality.
+For example, people who are attracted to men and women may not necessarily label themselves as bisexual – they may consider themselves to be primarily straight or gay, or they may choose not to adopt any label to describe their sexuality.

-In other cases, a person may have sexual feelings towards both men and women, but only have sex with people from one gender, or they may abstain from sex altogether.
-The attraction isn’t always evenly weighted, since a bisexual person may have stronger feelings towards one gender than the other.
+In other cases, a person may have sexual feelings towards men and women, but only have sex with people from one gender, or they may abstain from sex altogether.
+The attraction isn’t always evenly weighted, since a bisexual person may have stronger feelings towards one gender than another.
 This can vary depending on the people they meet, since sexual chemistry between individuals is complex and unpredictable.

 In the past, the psychological community ignored bisexuality because it was assumed that bisexuality didn’t exist.
 Other approaches included considering it to be deviant behaviour or a phase that soon passes.
 Bisexuality’s low profile in society means that many misconceptions have been allowed to flourish.

 - Bisexuals just can’t decide – Western concepts of sexuality often rely on opposites (man or woman, straight or gay), and bisexuality doesn’t fit neatly.
 This is one of the main reasons why bisexuality is often so difficult for other people to understand.

 - Bisexuals like to look androgynous – the way a person looks, behaves and dresses are different things, and usually not related to sexual preference.